-The first challenge can be met using rules of thumb (e.g., by targeting 80% of preretirement income), which are handy but imprecise.
+The first challenge can be met using rules of thumb (e.g., by targeting 80% of preretirement income), which are handy, but imprecise.
 A better approach would be estimating expected spending, which could be done a number of ways, including using current outlays as a starting point.
-But, the truth is, whether it’s using a rule of thumb or a more personalized method, most participants don’t plan.¹
+But the truth is, whether it’s using a rule of thumb or a more personalized method, most participants just don’t plan.¹

 The second challenge is harder.
 Participants must invest in a way that balances the preservation of principal, ability to generate income, and opportunity for growth over time.
 These objectives are somewhat mutually exclusive.
 Principal-preservation investments won’t grow in excess of inflation, and growth investments are volatile.

-The third challenge involves arranging distributions from a 401(k) plan, a decision that’s constrained by the withdrawal alternatives offered—or not—through the plan.
+The third challenge involves arranging distributions from a 401(k) plan, a decision that’s constrained by the withdrawal alternatives offered—or not offered—through the plan.

 Designing for decumulation: three tips

-A personal spending projection tool, or personalized advice, can help participants determine how much they’ll need to withdraw from their 401(k).
+A personal spending projection tool, or personalized advice, can help participants determine how much they’ll need to withdraw from their 401(k)s.

-Flexible withdrawals mean a variety of distribution options, like ad-hoc partial distributions and installments.
+Flexible withdrawals mean a variety of distribution options, such as ad hoc partial distributions and installments.